 Medium hill country is used to finish lambs and older sheep for the meat trade, and wool remains an important product.

 Easy hill country allows farmers more flexibility in their production choices.
 Many breed and finish sheep and cattle.
 In good seasons, farmers on easy hill country also buy in stock for finishing.
 Cross-breeding to improve productive traits is becoming more common.
-The easy hills are also the home of stud sheep enterprises – breeding rams for the hard and medium hill country.
+The easy hills are also the home of stud sheep enterprises, which breed rams for the hard and medium hill country.

 The plains, river valleys and easy rolling hills of the North and South islands are the home of intensive sheep farming.
 In the 2000s, this land has been increasingly given over to dairy farming and horticulture, and in some areas vineyards.
 Lowland farmers generally finish stock bought off the hill and high country on fodder crops and special pasture mixes.
 Cattle and sheep studs are also farmed on lowland country.